open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

-The resulting unit SHOULD be added to the metric as [UNIT metadata](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metricfamily) and as a suffix to the metric name unless the metric name already contains the unit, or the unit MUST be omitted.
+The resulting unit SHOULD be added to the metric as [UNIT metadata](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metricfamily) and as a suffix to the metric name unless the metric name already ends with the unit (before type-specific suffixes), or the unit MUST be omitted.
 The unit suffix comes before any type-specific suffixes.

 The description of an OTLP metrics point MUST be added as [HELP metadata](https://prometheus.io/docs/instrumenting/exposition_formats/#comments-help-text-and-type-information).